|

 What happens if my landlord does not return my security deposit on time?

 Most states require landlords to return the deposit within a set window after move-out, typically fourteen to thirty days, along with an itemized list of any deductions.
 A landlord who violates this deadline can owe you double or triple the deposit amount in many states.
-If your landlord is late, send a written demand by certified mail.
-If they do not respond, small claims court is the appropriate venue and the filing costs are low relative to what you may recover.
+Send a written demand by certified mail if your landlord is late.
+Small claims court is the appropriate venue if they do not respond, and filing costs are low relative to what you may recover.

 What questions should I ask a landlord before signing a lease?

 Ask about flooding and water intrusion history from both natural events and plumbing issues.
 Ask for a complete list of all monthly fees beyond the base rent.
-Ask how utilities are billed and request the last twelve months of actual bills.
+Ask how utilities are billed and request the last twelve months of actual bills if RUBS is used.
 Ask about the age and last service date of major systems.
-Ask about the auto-renewal terms and exact notice-to-vacate deadline.
+Ask about auto-renewal terms and the exact notice-to-vacate deadline.
 Ask to do a move-in walkthrough and get a signed written checklist.
-Resistance to any of these questions before signing is a meaningful signal about what the tenancy will be like after signing.

-Are lease clauses enforceable even if I did not understand them?
+Are lease clauses enforceable even if I did not read them?

 Generally yes.
-Signing a lease means agreeing to its terms, even if you did not read them.
-Some clauses are illegal and unenforceable regardless of whether you signed, including clauses that waive your right to habitability, prohibit you from calling emergency services, or attempt to prevent you from exercising rights granted by state law.
-But legal clauses you missed, like auto-renewal terms or early termination fees, are binding.
-Reading the full lease before signing is the only protection.
+Signing a lease means agreeing to its terms, even terms you did not read.
+Some clauses are illegal and unenforceable regardless, including clauses that waive your right to habitability, prohibit you from calling emergency services, or attempt to prevent you from exercising rights granted by state law.
+Legal clauses you missed, like auto-renewal terms or early termination fees, are typically binding.

 Similar Posts